-Jesus College has pledged to achieve Net Zero Carbon for its financial investments by 2038 and its property investments by 2050, with buildings that are under more immediate control much earlier than 2050.
+has pledged to achieve Net Zero Carbon for its financial investments by 2038 and its property investments by 2050, with buildings that are under more immediate control much earlier than 2050.

 Station Road will be a key part of implementing this progressive policy, while making positive contributions to wider sustainability issues.
-The College's full Sustainability and Responsible Investment Policies can accessed via this link.
+The sustainability and Responsible Investment Policies can accessed via this link.